DHIC Fall Gathering September 26

 Donate Now

-It takes only seconds to donate here with Paypal, Venmo, or a credit/debit card, and if you’d like to donate through a DAF we can quickly connect you with the Mission High Foundation to facilitate that.
-The scholarship money is managed through the Mission High Foundation 501c3 so you will receive a receipt for tax deduction purposes.
+It takes only seconds to donate here with Paypal, Venmo, or a credit/debit card, and if you’d like to donate through a DAF we can quickly connect you with the Mission High Foundation.
+Email info@doloresheights.org to connect with the Mission High Foundation.

 Upzoning Legislation Pending at the Board of Supervisors